Passion in Pictures

 Joe: My favorite venue to shoot is one where there’s great lighting, with large white spotlights being employed to literally shed light on some of the best competitive international dancers in the world.
 At the moment that venue is Millennium, no matter where it’s being held (This year at the Orlando Hyatt Regency, June 20th – 25th).
 The Michael Chapman team does as good a job as any in the world when it comes to knowing how to organize, promote and sponsor a professional dancesport competition.
 He has also been instrumental in bringing some of the top professional dancers in the world to Florida for our enjoyment and entertainment.
 Wayne and Donna Eng, Larry and Diane Dean.
 American Ballroom Dance Company and others have also been instrumental in promoting and growing the level of interest in ballroom and latin dance throughout the U.S., and it’s thanks to the organizers that we’re able to take part in the sport and artform that we are all so very passionate about.
 I would just like to be along for the ride, to help in some small way – by capturing those decisive moments that are meaningful and everlasting.

-Susan: You have an impressive amount of experience as Creative Director, Art Director in television and film.
+Susan: You have an impressive amount of experience as Creative Director and Art Director in television and film.
 How do you apply that experience to your ballroom dance photography?

 Susan: Any final thoughts?